Italy Puccini Festival small group Tour

 Day 11: Viareggio

 Today is our final day at leisure in Viareggio, and last opportunity to visit picturesque Torre Del Lago: site of the Puccini Opera Festival.
-Events TBC.

 Day 12: Viareggio

 Today we take a day excursion to Bologna, a UNESCO Creative City of Music.
+We enjoy a self-guided walking tour with our Odyssey Program Leader and explore the main sights of the city.

 We enjoy dinner in a local restaurant, before returning to Viareggio tonight.